thesephist/gemini/README.md

     - The no-request first login screen on dashboard
     - The new_request page
 - Profile view
+    - Profiles should have a year and major
 - Update screenshots on the landing page to be actually screenshots, not renders.
 - Make the proficiency level on the signup page a slider input